 Exhibits and programs related to making and tinkering are now important aspects of many science centers’ offerings, for good reason.
 Tinkering is an engaging, fun, valuable means of doing what scientists and engineers do.
 How can we move our tinkering and making programming and thinking to the next level?
 Join colleagues for a deep dive into different program models for engaging learners of all ages in engineering and problem solving through tinkering.

-This workshop will be held at the Montshire Museum of Science, a regional science center on the banks of the Connecticut River in Norwich, Vermont.
-Sessions will include developing criteria for strong making and tinkering programs that fit your unique institution, designing collaborative learning environments, understanding strengths and challenges of different program models, sharing and practicing simple evaluation instruments, and opportunities to extend the learning through kits and outreach.
+This workshop was held at the Montshire Museum of Science, a regional science center on the banks of the Connecticut River in Norwich, Vermont.
+Sessions included developing criteria for strong making and tinkering programs that fit your unique institution, designing collaborative learning environments, understanding strengths and challenges of different program models, sharing and practicing simple evaluation instruments, and opportunities to extend the learning through kits and outreach.

-The event will be led by these ASTC Making & Tinkering Spaces in Museums CoP Members from the Montshire Museum of Science: Greg DeFrancis, associate director and director of education; Rachel Donegan, science educator and program manager; Bob Raiselis, associate director and director of exhibits; Sherlock Terry, assistant director of exhibits; and Lisa Brahms.
+The event was led by these ASTC Making & Tinkering Spaces in Museums CoP Members: Lisa Brahms, director of learning and research; Greg DeFrancis, associate director and director of education, Montshire Museum of Science; Rachel Donegan, science educator and program manager, Montshire Museum of Science; Bob Raiselis, associate director and director of exhibits, Montshire Museum of Science; and Sherlock Terry, assistant director of exhibits, Montshire Museum of Science.

 Building Tinkering Capacity Regionally

 Tuesday–Wednesday, December 5–6

 Little Rock, Arkansas